 Their research of excellence in acoustics makes the Yamaha instruments the crème de la crème at the musical level, even today.
 Although the Young Chang pianos have been starting to make their place in the piano market.

 Today in 2017, the piano industry is flourishing.
 As in its beginnings, it went through the twentieth century by adapting to new technologies.
 So today we can find all types of pianos.
-The right pianos have become widespread, electronic pianos have become true wonders of sound and perfectly supplement the heavy and cumbersome upright pianos.
+The right pianos have become widespread, electronic pianos or vertical pianos have become true wonders of sound and perfectly supplement the heavy and cumbersome upright pianos.

 An instrument found in movies, in television contests, piano tutorials on Youtube, concert halls from a century ago, among others.